AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Introduction

 We propose two different attention-guided generation schemes for the proposed AttentionGAN.
 The framework of the proposed scheme I is shown in Fig.~\ref{fig:excyclegan}.
-The proposed generator is equipped with a built-in attention module, which can disentangle the discriminative semantic objects from the unwanted parts via producing an attention mask and a content mask.
+The proposed generators are equipped with a built-in attention module, which can disentangle the discriminative semantic objects from the unwanted parts via producing an attention mask and a content mask.
 Then we fuse the attention and the content masks to obtain the final generation.
-Moreover, we design a novel attention-guided discriminator which aims to consider only the attended foreground regions.
-The proposed attention-guided generator and discriminator are trained in an end-to-end fashion.
-The proposed attention-guided generation scheme I can achieve promising results on the facial expression translation as shown in Fig.~\ref{fig:scheme12}, where the change between the source domain and the target domain is relatively minor.
-However, it performs unsatisfactorily on more challenging scenarios in which more complex semantic translation is required, such as horse to zebra translation and apple to orange translation shown in Fig.~\ref{fig:task}.
-To tackle this issue, we further propose a more advanced attention-guided generation scheme, i.e. the scheme~II, as depicted in Fig.~\ref{fig:v2}.
-The improvement upon the scheme~I is mainly three-fold: first, in the scheme I the attention mask and the content mask are generated with the same network.
-To have a more powerful generation of them, we employ two separate sub-networks in the scheme~II; Second, in the scheme I we only generate the foreground attention mask to focus on the most discriminative semantic content.
-However, in order to better learn the foreground and preserve the background simultaneously, we produce both foreground and background attention masks in scheme II; Third, as the foreground generation is more complex, instead of learning a single content mask in the scheme I, we learn a set of several intermediate content masks, and correspondingly we also learn the same number of foreground attention masks.
+Moreover, we design two novel attention-guided discriminators which aim to consider only the attended foreground regions.
+The proposed attention-guided generators and discriminators are trained in an end-to-end fashion.
+The proposed attention-guided generation scheme I can achieve promising results on the facial expression translation (see Fig.~\ref{fig:scheme12}), where the change between the source domain and the target domain is relatively minor.
+However, it performs unsatisfactorily on more challenging scenarios in which a more complex semantic translation is required such as horse to zebra translation as shown in Fig.~\ref{fig:task}.
+To tackle this issue, we further propose a more advanced attention-guided generation scheme~II, as depicted in Fig.~\ref{fig:v2}.
+The improvement upon the scheme~I is mainly three-fold: First, in scheme I the attention and the content masks are generated with the same network.
+To have a more powerful generation of them, we employ two separate sub-networks in scheme~II.
+Second, in scheme I we only generate the foreground attention mask to focus on the most discriminative semantic content.
+However, to better learn the foreground and preserve the background simultaneously, we produce both foreground and background attention masks in scheme II.
+Third, as the foreground generation is more complex, instead of learning a single content mask in the scheme I, we learn a set of several intermediate content masks, and correspondingly we also learn the same number of foreground attention masks.
 The generation of multiple intermediate content masks is beneficial for the network to learn a more rich generation space.
 The intermediate content masks are then fused with the foreground attention masks to produce the final content masks.
 Extensive experiments on several challenging public benchmarks demonstrate that the proposed scheme II can produce higher-quality target images compared with existing state-of-the-art methods.